raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/providing-viewmodels.md

         //...
         dependenciesContainerBuilder = { //this: DependenciesContainerBuilder<*>

-            // To tie SettingsViewModel to "settings" nested navigation graph,
+            // 👇 To tie SettingsViewModel to "settings" nested navigation graph,
-            // making it available to all screens that belong to it if (NavGraphs.settings.contains(destination)) {
+            // making it available to all screens that belong to it dependency(NavGraphs.settings) {
-                val parentEntry = remember {
+                val parentEntry = remember(navBackStackEntry) {
                     navController.getBackStackEntry(NavGraphs.settings.route)
                 }
-                dependency(hiltViewModel<SettingsViewModel>(parentEntry))
+                viewModel<SettingsViewModel>(parentEntry)
             }

-            // To tie ActivityViewModel to the activity, making it available to all destinations dependency(hiltViewModel<ActivityViewModel>(activity))
+            // 👇 To tie ActivityViewModel to the activity, making it available to all destinations dependency(hiltViewModel<ActivityViewModel>(activity))
         }
     )